fastaudio/fastaudio/README.md

 ```

 # Testing
-To run the tests and verify everythig is working, run the following command from the `fastaudio/` folder (only applicable after doing the editable install steps):
+To run the tests and verify everything is working, run the following command from the `fastaudio/` folder (only applicable after doing the editable install steps):

 ```
 pytest